danglenzig/LeapLord/ABOUT.md

 \- `Assets/Scenes/Lab.unity`: Gameplay level

+**External Tools**

+\- Adobe Fuse: 3D humanoid modeling

+\- Adobe Mixamo: Humanoid mocap animation

+\- Gimp: 2D image manipulation

+\- Visual Studio: Code editor (I had some trouble with the Rider integration, so I decided to stick with what I know for now)

+\- ChatGPT: Moral support, shameless sycophancy, and occasionally answering dumb questions

 ## Summary

 Leap Lord is a small, systems-focused recreation inspired by Jump King.
 The emphasis is on a single, polishable level and a single core mechanic: charging a jump and committing to its outcome.
 There is minimal or no mid-air control; skill comes from gauging charge strength and route planning.

 ### Inspiration
 Nexile's [Jump King](https://en.wikipedia.org/wiki/Jump_King) is a "tactical leaping adventure" that reduces platforming to its most essential, high-stakes component: a single, chargeable jump.
 Players must ascend a colossal vertical tower where the only mechanic involves precisely holding a button to gauge jump height and trajectory, with no air control to correct mistakes.
 This deliberate design means a single miscalculation can result in a punishing fall, potentially erasing hours of progress.
-Its core retro appeal lies in this unforgiving, "masocore" difficulty, demanding pure mastery and patience from the player in exchange for the immense satisfaction of each successful ascent.
+Its core retro appeal lies in this unforgiving, "maso-core" difficulty, demanding pure mastery and patience from the player in exchange for the immense satisfaction of each successful ascent.

 ---